 However, interest rates are typically higher on personal and unsecured loans than they are on home equity or home equity line of credit (HELOC) loans.
 Compare the terms, APR (annual percentage rate), and other costs of each loan to see which one makes the most sense.

-A cash-out makes sense in some scenarios—especially if your mortgage rate is much higher than current rates.
-You’ll replace your current mortgage with a new one and take cash out for improvements.
+This means replacing your current mortgage with a new one and taking cash out for improvements.
+A cash-out makes sense in some scenarios, especially if your mortgage rate is much higher than current rates.
 The long repayment period is nice, and monthly payments are lower than with a home equity loan or line of credit.

 Home equity loans are a second mortgage on your home.
 They’re usually a fixed interest rate, and you get the money in one lump sum.
-Terms vary, but many home equity loans have you pay back the principal and interest within 15 years.
-This is a good option if you need a set amount and have the ability to make the payments.
+Terms vary, but many home equity loans require you pay back the principal and interest within 15 years.
+This is a good option if you need a set amount and can make the payments.

 However, home equity loans can be pricey, with closing costs similar to those of a primary mortgage.
 There might also be a penalty if you pay off the loan early.

 Instead of giving you all the money you qualify for at once, a HELOC gives you a revolving open credit line.
 That way you can borrow money periodically.
-Terms vary, but many HELOCs give you 5 to 10 years to access the credit line, during which time you pay interest on what you borrow, and give you 15 or so years to pay it back in full.
+Terms vary, but many HELOCs give you five to 10 years to access the credit line.
+During that time you pay interest on what you borrow, and you have 15 years or so to pay it back in full.